 Races and Special Events

 The Park receives frequent requests to be a route or start for races and special events.
-In general, these are not consistent with the management goals of the Park and will not be permitted.
-The SSPRD special event and special use permits system addresses this in more detail.
+In general, these are not consistent with the management goals of the Park and will not be allowed.

 Tree Climbing